PeterCamilleri/games_lessons/01/README.md

 The HelloWorld class defines just four methods: initialize, button_down, update and draw.
 Let's take a look at each in turn:

-**initialize** - this method sets up our hello world window.
+**HelloWorld#initialize** - this method sets up our hello world window.
 Since this window inherits behavior from the Gosu::Window class, we send the message to the parent class with "super" keyword.
 This passes along all of the initialize parameters as well.
 The next line sets the caption of window.
 It's the text in the upper window bar.
 The final line creates an image object from the supplied text and text size.

 ```ruby
 def initialize(width=800, height=600, fullscreen=false)